frezixs/House_Price_Forecasting/MachineLearning.md

 We split the data into 80% of training and 20% of testing.

 ## Model Choice
-Since we would like to predict the housing prices based on different features which is predicting continuous values.
+Since we would like to predict the housing prices based on different features.
 Therefore, we chose to use supervised learning regression model.

 ![image](https://user-images.githubusercontent.com/82549782/134827513-ff54956b-9615-4d20-8d65-1b0227afea58.png)